OpenSociocracy/documentation-website/docs/about-us/index.md

-# OpenSociocracy
+# The OpenSociocracy Project

-## Open Source

-We are die-hard advocates of open source.

-## Built by the Community

-The
+We want to create [open source](/why-use-open-source/) S3 tools using S3 practices and a "[build in public](/why-build-in-public/)" process.